ipeinado/cloud4chrome/README.md

 License
 =======

-The research leading to these results has received funding from the European Union's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° 289016.
+Copyright (c) 2013, Technosite R&D. All rights reserved.
 This software is licensed under a BSD license.

+The research leading to these results has received funding from the European Union's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° 289016.
 More about Cloud4all: http://cloud4all.info